ThatRoyalBeast/ThatRoyalBeast/README.md

   <p>Not willing to know the full story and will just assume.</p>
   <p>Judgemental.</p>
   <p>Boundaries aren't listened to.</p>
-  <p>Thinking that me showing affection and love = that i want to be your boyfriend (+ i'm aromantic & with Twi).</p>
+  <p>Thinking that me showing affection and love = that i want to be your boyfriend.</p>
   <p>Plans to use me for something.</p>
   <p>Sexualizes Prince Adam and/or his Beast form.</p>
-  <p>Is another selfshipper with Twilight Sparkle, this makes me uncomfortable, plus i am obsessive over her.</p>
+  <p>Is another selfshipper with Twilight Sparkle, we will not get along as friends.</p>
 </div>
 </details>
 <br>